mgeurian/Capstone_One/README.md

-#Educryption
+# Educryption

-##Description
+## Description
 Educryption is a place for users to add and follow a list of cryptocurrencies in which a user is interested.
 This is a full-stack application written with Python, Javascript, jQuery, Bootstrap, Flask, Postgresql, and Bootstrap for styling.
 This application utilizes the CoinMarketCap API.
 This application was created as a Capstone Project for the Springboard Software Engineering Program.

-A live version of this project can be found here: https://educryption.herokuapp.com/
+A live version of this project can be found here: [Educryption](https://educryption.herokuapp.com/)

-The repository for the Educryption can be found at: https://github.com/mgeurian/Capstone_One
+The repository for the Educryption can be found at: [Matt's Github](https://github.com/mgeurian/Capstone_One)

-##Current Features
+## Current Features

 - An unregistered user can search for a specific cryptocurrency.
 - An unregistered user can view information about a specific cryptocurrency.